 The Centers for Disease Control and Prevention announced earlier this month that people who have been fully vaccinated no longer have to wear a mask outside or inside in most cases, which means you could be looking to spend much more time out of your house.
 That might mean spending less time in your at-home gym — whether with an exercise bike, treadmill, jump rope or otherwise — and getting more fresh air during your workout.
 And if you’re going to see people when you workout again, you may want to consider an updated fitness wardrobe, including new sports shoes or leggings.

-SKIP AHEAD Best sports bras to get in 2021
+SKIP AHEAD Best sports bras to get this year

 One piece of fitness wear you don’t want to take lightly is your sports bra.
 Despite what some may think, a sports bra sometimes has the power to make or break a workout.
 As those who’ve tried running in the wrong bra know, these are so much more than just “athletic lingerie” made to look cute.
 But it’s not just about finding the right sports bra for your body type.
 It’s equally important to get the right sports bra for your intended exercise.
 Since many shoppers aren’t aware of the importance of both elements, it makes it even easier to end up in the wrong bra — without realizing it.
 So what are the best sports bras?
 As is often the case, it depends on your body, your preferences, and your routines.